 Vibration pumps also built up pressure slowly, and while this can be ideal sometimes, this is nothing when you compare to a rotary pump which can reach 9 bar almost immediately and typically extracts so well that you’d get a darker, more consistent crema that’s thicker, richer, and more complex.

 Why is extraction important?
 Simple.
 Under-extracted coffee from an espresso machine typically means the espresso will be sour and salty with a thin, barely-there finish.
-Conversely, an over-extracted coffee would be too bitter, too dry, and just all around unpleasant.
+Conversely, an over-extracted coffee would be too bitter, too dry, and just all-around unpleasant.

-A perfectly extracted shot of espresso should be sweet with a lot of complex acidity, and build up a longer, linger finish which is where much of the flavours of your coffee bean and the terroir it represents comes through.
+A perfectly extracted shot of espresso should be sweet with a lot of complex acidity, and build up a longer, lingering finish which is where much of the flavours of your coffee bean and the terroir it represents comes through.

 Or you can just stick to capsule machines (AKA pod coffee machines).
 They’ve become much more reliable in the past few years with Nespresso picking up their game, especially when it comes to the more barista friendly single original pod options.